 A recent poll found that 50 per cent of doctors already felt the problem of bed blocking was getting worse.
 With increasing strain this puts on the NHS budget it seems illogical to allow cuts to public services to leave older people with no alternative but to go without the care they need.

 The Dilnot commission has an opportunity to ensure additional funding is injected into the system in a way that means people are able to use care at earlier stages and remain independent in their own homes.
 The newly announced role of Monitor in achieving consistent and closer integration of health and social care will also be critical to ensuring hospitals don’t end up becoming the last minute care option for older people left behind by the care system.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.